QMSS-G5063-2021/Group_P_Labor_Market/Process Book.md

 ## Visualization

+### Barplot
+The barplot was created with plotly using minimum wage statistics from the bureau of labor statistics.
+It shows percentage of workers earning minimum wage in each group.
+It has 2 facets for different age groups and gender is mapped onto the colors of the bars.

 ### Map 1

 The variables I used for this plot include state name, unemployment rate, state minimum wage and federal minimum wage.
 The longitude and latitude are generated using geocode and google cloud API.
 I used leaflet package and added content by using `addCircleMarkers()`.